apache/druid/docs/querying/sql-functions.md

 ## TIME_PARSE

-Parses a string into a timestamp using a given [Joda DateTimeFormat pattern](http://www.joda.org/joda-time/apidocs/org/joda/time/format/DateTimeFormat.html) or ISO 8601 if the pattern is not provided.
+Parses a string into a timestamp using a given [Joda DateTimeFormat pattern](http://www.joda.org/joda-time/apidocs/org/joda/time/format/DateTimeFormat.html).
+If no pattern is provided, `pattern` defaults to ISO 8601.
 Returns NULL if string cannot be parsed.
 If provided, `timezone` should be a time zone name like `America/Los_Angeles` or an offset like `-08:00`.

 * **Syntax:** `TIME_PARSE(string_expr[, pattern[, timezone]])`
 * **Function type:** Scalar, date and time

 <details><summary>Example</summary>

-The following example parses the `FlightDate` column from the `flight-carriers` datasource, which is stored as a `string`, into a valid timestamp with an offset of `-05:00` hours.
+The following example parses the `FlightDate` STRING column from the `flight-carriers` datasource into a valid timestamp with an offset of `-05:00` hours.

 ```sql
 SELECT